waimea-jrainbow/level-2-programming-assessment/docs/test-plan.md

 string is blank then the user is asked to enter a new string, otherwise the entered string is returned

 ---
+## descClass
+The user will be asked whether they wish to read the descriptions of the classes and be prompted with a y or n answer on entry of n the program will move onto the next function ignoring the rest of descClass().
+On entry of y the user will be shown a list of the classes and be prompted to entry the first letter of the classes name in order to read about it on entry of a letter the respective classes description will be printed and then the user will be asked if they wish to read another description.
+On entry of the char x the loop will be broken and the program will move onto the next function

+To test this I will enter all valid inputs for each prompt and then enter invalid values to test reactions to strings, ints, invalid char characters and blank inputs

+#### Test data to use

+#### userinput 1
+    valid: y, n
+    invalid: word, 72, x, blank
+#### userinput 2
+    valid: f, b, h, a, x
+    invalid: word, 72, c, blank

+#### Expected test result
+I expect the first userinput to accept on y or n inputs of any capitalization and reject all other inputs by asking the user to enter a new input
+I expect the second userinput to accept on the first letters of each class and the char x.
+On entry of a first letter the relevant description will be printed if x is entered the loop will break and the function will end if anything else is entered it will be refused by asking the user for a valid input

+---

 ### Full setup
 When the full setup runs the user will be asked for their name, whether they